80columns/passphraser-cli/README.md

 The generated passphrase will always start with either a special character or a number.
 If you generate a passphrase with an odd number of words, there will always be N lowercase words, N-1 uppercase words, N special characters, and N-1 numbers.
 If you generate a passphrase with an even number of words, there will always be an equal number of lowercase words, uppercase words, special characters, and numbers.

 ## When should this be used?
-Passphraser generates passwords which are secure & memorable and satisfy the most popular password complexity requirements - a lowercase letter, an uppercase letter, a special character, and a number. ***You should only use Passphraser to generate a password when you are using an application or website whose password compelxity requirements match these conditions***:
+Passphraser generates passwords which are secure & memorable and satisfy the most popular password complexity requirements - a lowercase letter, an uppercase letter, a special character, and a number. ***You should only use Passphraser to generate a password when you are using an application or website whose password compelxity requirements match all of these conditions***:

 * Lowercase letters are allowed
 * Uppercase letters are allowed